 Almost worked, cut 4" holes which was as large as I wanted to cut tray, wasn't quite enough as sender magnets are toward one end so case hits bottle.
 Requires spacers.
 Still, reaching under and thru the holes makes placing easy and or changing battery a breeze, so worth the effort.

 The monitor I was going to place between new SeeLevel monitor and relocated heater switch, using to cover old pump switch hole.
-Wont fit thouhg mounted horizontally as intended so going to mount vertically.
+Wont fit though mounted horizontally as intended so going to mount vertically.

 I decided to change how its mounted.
 It has 2 ears that allow screwing to wall.
 However the ears are attached to the cover and not the base.
 Changing battery means having to unscrew from wall.
 Where I'm mounting is 1/8" paneling-so that wouldn't last long.
 At the same time I realized I didn't wanted it mounted so far back and the hole it was going to cover is now where mounting screw would be.
-Even thouhg I'll have to figure something out to cover old hole, moving where more reachable.
+Even though I'll have to figure something out to cover old hole, moving where more reachable.

-No effective way to make sticker, wouldnt duplicate logo anyway, decided simpler more nondescript face.
+No effective way to make sticker, wouldn't duplicate logo anyway, decided simpler more nondescript face.

 Used Dymo labeler and over laid some strapping tape to seal the holes for leds and protect labels.

 The monitor is calibrated for 20# tanks, it will work with 30&40# tanks, they just show full longer.
 However the free app that can be downloaded to your 'smart' device can be set up to the size of your tank among other features.
-The app has other features than level reading like checking signal strength, battery level, renaming and adding or deleting units.
+The app has features other than level reading like checking signal strength, battery level, renaming and adding or deleting units.
 Kinda cool.